 Jelena Volić Hellbusch

-Jelena Volić-Hellbusch is BFPE’s CIM expert, tasked with conceptualizing new directions for the organization’s development.
+Jelena Volić-Hellbusch is BFPE’s expert associate, tasked with conceptualizing new directions for the organization’s development.

 Previously, from 2002 to 2015, she taught German language and literature, first at the “Union” University in Belgrade, and then at the University of Kragujevac.
 While at the University “Union”, Jelena participated in the development of several interdisciplinary programs, among which the Studies of European Culture count as most important.